Cerebellum-Network/docs.cere.network/ddc/overview.md

 # 📖 Overview

-##

-What are we going to learn after reading the Overview?
-* What is the DDC Network?
-* How is it structured?
-* What are the benefits of using DDC?
-* What are the actors in the network?
-* What are clusters?
-* Why do we have clusters?
-* How do clusters connect users and providers?
-* How are clusters managed?
-* Is there any concensus?
-* How does it scale?
-* How do I pay for DDC?
-* What are buckets?
-* Which Tools can I use to get started?
-* How is my data protected?

-1. What is the DDC Network?
-2. Benefits of DDC
-3. Network participants
-  3.1 Users
-  3.2 Providers
-  3.3 Clusters
-4. Data storage
-  Concepts: Buckets
-  Large File support
-  What type of data?
-  How is it secured?
-5. Data delivery
-  * Replication
-  * Accelelarate data delivery
-6. Scalability
-7. Payment
-  Users
-  Providers
-8. Markets
-9. Tools

 ## What is the DDC Network?

 DDC is a Decentralised Data Cloud offering services to store, retrieve, accelerate and manage data to enable real world use cases.